somePersone/jq-clone/ASSIGNMENT.md

    2. (1 point) Parenthesis '()', used for grouping operations.
    3. (4 points) Object indexing, both identifier `.field` and generic `.["field"]`.
       If the field doesn't exist, running the filter should return `null`.
+      In this case "generic" means for all field names, as opposed to "identifier-like".
+      For fully generic field access look at the first one of the advanced tasks.
    4. (3 points) Optional object indexing `.field?` (and `.["field"]?`), which doesn't rise an exception if the value indexed into isn't an object.
    5. (4 points) Array index and slice `.[0]`, `.[0:10]`.
      Slices behave very similarly to Python or Go.